JenniferBuehler/moveit-pkgs-release/README.md

-# moveit-pkgs
+# moveit_object_handling

-My collection of packages related to MoveIt!
+Generates MoveIt! *moveit_msgs/CollisionObject* messages from arriving *object_msgs/Object* messages.

-See also [the wiki page](https://github.com/JenniferBuehler/moveit-pkgs/wiki) for more information.
+See also [the wiki](https://github.com/JenniferBuehler/moveit-pkgs/wiki) for more information